 After the Centers and Institutes Approval and Review Committee reviews the proposal, they provide written feedback with the rationale for their recommendations.

 Once the proposers receive the recommendations from the committee, the proposers can address questions or concerns posed by the Centers and Institutes Approval and Review Committee.
-The proposing party has up to one calendar-month to provide their response.
+The proposing party has up to one calendar month to provide their response.

+The Centers and Institutes Approval and Review Committee submits their recommendation and rationale and the unit’s response (if applicable) to the Faculty Senate.

+Faculty Senate provides a recommendation to the Centers and Institutes Executive Council of whether to uphold the recommendation of Centers and Institutes Approval and Review Committee.

-The Centers and Institutes Approval and Review Committee submits their recommendation and rationale and the unit’s response (if applicable) to the Centers and Institutes Executive Council for review.
+The Faculty Senate recommendation, Centers and Institutes Approval and Review Committee recommendation, and response from the unit (if applicable) are sent to the Centers and Institutes Executive Council for review.

-The Centers and Institutes Executive Council determines whether to approve or reject the establishment of the Center/Institute or request additional revisions from the proposing party.
+The Centers and Institutes Executive Council determines whether to approve or reject the establishment of the center or institute or to request additional revisions from the proposing party.

-If approved, the Center/Institute proposal is then submitted to the BOT for final approval.
+If approved, the center or institute proposal is then submitted to the BOT for final approval.

-All Centers/Institutes are approved with a Probationary Status until they have satisfactorily met the annual assessment reporting requirements and completed a successful 5-year comprehensive review.
+All centers and institutes are approved with a probationary status until they have satisfactorily met the annual assessment reporting requirements and completed a successful 5-year comprehensive review.

-Expedited Review and Approval Criteria
+Expedited Approval Criteria

-The Centers and Institutes Executive Council may grant at their sole discretion an expedited review and approval process.
-The following is a non-exhaustive list of the circumstances under which the Centers and Institutes Executive Council may generally grant an expedited review and approval for the establishment of a Center/Institute to meet an institutional priority:
+The Centers and Institutes Executive Council may grant, at their sole discretion, an expedited approval process.
+The following is a non-exhaustive list of the circumstances under which the Centers and Institutes Executive Council may generally grant an expedited approval for the establishment of a center or institute to meet an institutional priority:

-The establishment of the Center/Institute is deemed exigent due to the availability of substantial funds from an external agency.
+The establishment of the center or institute is deemed exigent due to the availability of substantial funds from an external agency;

-The Center/Institute is deemed a strategic priority by the Centers and Institutes Executive Council due to faculty recruitment efforts.
+The center or institute is deemed a strategic priority by the Centers and Institutes Executive Council due to faculty recruitment efforts; or

-The Center/Institute is deemed a strategic priority by the Centers and Institutes Executive Council to further institutional priorities.
+The center or institute is deemed a strategic priority by the Centers and Institutes Executive Council to further institutional priorities.

-A request for an expedited review and approval must be submitted in writing to a member of the Centers and Institutes Executive Council by an Academic Dean, Vice Provost, and/or Vice President.
-If the Centers and Institutes Executive Council determines a Center/Institute proposal should be granted an expedited review and approval, they will notify the co-chairs of the Centers and Institutes Approval and Review Committee.
+A request for an expedited approval must be submitted in writing to a member of the Centers and Institutes Executive Council by the senior administrator of the proposed headquartering unit.
+If the Centers and Institutes Executive Council determines a center or institute proposal should be granted an expedited approval, they will notify the co-chairs of the Centers and Institutes Approval and Review Committee.

-Expedited Review and Approval Procedures
+Expedited Approval Procedures

 The co-chairs of the Centers and Institutes Approval and Review Committee collect feedback from all committee members.